 Since we are being commanded to “be filled” with the Spirit, how can we know if we or any other Christian is?
 The only place we can look for the answer to something like this is God’s Word.
 Let’s look first at Acts 6:3.

-Therefore, brothers, pick out from among you seven men of good repute, full of the Spirit and of wisdom, whom we will appoint to this duty.
-(Acts 6:3 ESV)
+3 Therefore, brethren, select from among you seven men of good reputation, full of the Spirit and of wisdom, whom we may put in charge of this task.
+Acts 6:3 (NASB)

 How were the people to recognize these “deacons” as being “full of the Spirit?”
 What was the evidence?
 It has to have been the growing of Christlikeness or Christ’s very character in them.

-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.
-(Galatians 5:22-23 ESV)
+22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control; against such things there is no law.
+Galatians 5:22-23 (NASB)

 When these character traits are consistently seen in a believer as they walk through life’s tests and trials, then the Holy Spirit’s control of them will be evident.
 This fullness of the Spirit will not be exhibited in some emotional outburst or ecstatic experience, but, rather, in a consistent Christlike behavior.

 As we saw earlier. the verb construction for πληροῦσθε, which is translated in Ephesians 5:18 as “be filled,” is present tense, imperative mood, passive voice.
 The present tense shows a continuing action which is designed to be a continuing reality.
 Here is the last part of v18 from the Greek, “πληροῦσθε ἐν Πνεύματι.”
 With the verb structure clearly in mind, a literal translation of this would be, “Be being filled in Spirit.”
 This tells us that we are to be in a constant state of being filled with the Spirit.